OAI/OpenAPI-Specification/proposals/003_Clarify-Nullable.md

 * `nullable` is only meaningful if its value is `true`.

-* `nullable: true` operates within a single Schema Object; it does not "override" or otherwise compete with supertype or subtype schemas defined with `allOf` or other applicators; and it cannot be directly "inherited" through those applicators.

 * `nullable: true` is only meaningful in combination with a `type` assertion specified in the same Schema Object. `nullable` acts as a `type` modifier, allowing `null` in addition to the specified type.

+* `nullable: true` operates within a single Schema Object.
+It does not "override" or otherwise compete with supertype or subtype schemas defined with `allOf` or other applicators.
+It cannot be directly "inherited" through those applicators, and it cannot be applied to an inherited `type` constraint.

 This also solves the issues of alignment with JSON Schema: